Aaronwangz/DS-RDMPD/README.md

 Our project is based on **[RDDM](https://github.com/nachifur/RDDM)**, and we are very grateful for this excellent work.
 Their contributions laid the foundation for our advancements in diffusion-based remote sensing image restoration.

 ---
-Stay tuned for the full release, including training/inference code and detailed documentation.
 If you have any questions, please feel free to contact us at aaron@ahut.edu.cn